Seymour Duncan’s year-long sponsorship of my blog has drawn to a close.

 Raising the strings to pitch automatically clips the strings.

 While auditioning parts as part of the ongoing Mongrel Strat Project, I tried out my first set of Planet Waves Auto-Trim Locking Guitar Machines.
 I’m really digging them!
-They lock to pitch via a little button on the back, much like […]
+They lock to pitch via a little button on the back, much […]

 "We am have photo finish!"

 It’s midnight here in California — March 1st.
 Which means the Secret Room’s first contest is over.
 The rules were simple: The tone secret with the highest user rating earns it author a $1,000 Godin Natural Summit CT, a versatile carved-top solidbody.
-The authors of the […]
+The authors of […]

 It's a world of secrets out there . . .